What is a High Risk Driver?

 The same goes for at-fault accidents.
 Filing a claim is a sure fire way to become considered high risk.
 Sometimes even not at fault claims can raise your rates.
 Insurance carriers have come up with a way for you to avoid those increases by purchasing Accident Forgiveness.
 It is an extra option which you would pay extra for in lieu of a surcharge after an accident.

 It is true, young drivers do not have to do anything wrong to be considered a higher risk than a seasoned driver.
 Their age alone instantly puts them in a high-risk price range.
 So many young drivers are in accidents and have traffic violations which increase the severity of already high-cost insurance.
 All drivers go through this period of high risk.

 4. Not Owning a Home

 Normally the term high risk and non-home owner do not go together.
 But, the homeowner discount can be so good when you think about it, non-home owners must be considered a higher risk than homeowners in the eyes of insurance carriers.
 Insurance companies like stability and owning a home is a large part of the stability factor.
 Several online insurance companies do not rate based on home ownership.

 Most drivers know a DUI means higher insurance rates, however, many are surprised to see a cancellation notice from their preferred carrier after the ticket.
 Preferred carriers do not tolerate major violations.
 Once a preferred carrier is aware of your major violation, your policy will be canceled at renewal.

 2. Multiple Traffic Violations

-Multiple violations tallying more than six points typically means you will no longer qualify for a preferred insurance carrier.
+Multiple traffic violations tallying more than six points typically means you will no longer qualify for a preferred insurance carrier.
 It can be a mishmash of tickets and at-fault accidents to create the seven points or more.
 When it comes to at-fault accidents the police do not have to issue a ticket for insurance points to be added to your record.
 A single car accident with a claim paid out is always an at-fault accident regardless of the circumstances.

 3. No Prior Insurance